dade92/spring-example3/README.md

 **HOW TO RUN**

-Run using `docker compose up` command and start application locally.
+Run using `docker compose up`.

+**HOW TO TEST**
+If you want to test the app locally, first run the script `./run-local-environment.sh` and then run the application.
+Then make some local testing